Atchison, Topeka and Santa Fe Passenger and Freight Complex Historic District: Description

 The historic district consists of a former passenger depot (1910) and a former freight station (1934) built by the Atchison, Topeka and Santa Fe Railway.
 They replaced an earlier frame passenger depot that was built in 1888 and later expanded to include the freight office.
 Fort Madison had become a division and crew change point for Santa Fe routes, and it had a locomotive repair shop and other facilities in town, so an upgraded depot was seen as a necessity.
 This was the railroad's only stop in Iowa.
-It also includes the Railway Express Agency's (REA) Express Office, which was completed in 1922.
-The station was closed in 1968 and replaced by the Amtrak station until service moved back in 2021.
+It also includes the Railway Express Agency's (REA) Express Office, completed in 1922.
+The station closed in 1968 and replaced by the Amtrak station until service moved back in 2021.